-YWCA stands for Young Women Christian Association.
-Just as in 1858 when the YWCA was first established, members of the YWCA stand for the elimination of racism and the empowerment of women.
+The YWCA was first established in 1858.
+The YWCA mission is the elimination of racism and the empowerment of women.

 The YWCA is an independent, non-religious organization.
 The name YWCA stems from roots in the Christian faith.
 Today, the YWCA embraces members from all faiths who are committed to creating opportunities for women’s growth, leadership, and power in order to attain a common vision: peace, justice, freedom, and dignity for all people.

 Despite the similar name, the YWCA and the YMCA are independent organizations with distinct missions